-And when you begin to actually work with your cards, you find yourself drawn to a whole range of decks that extends beyond just tarot.
+And when you begin working with your cards, you find yourself drawn to a range of decks that extends beyond just tarot.

-But we begin with tarot because it is perhaps the most ancient of all of the card decks in divination.
+But we begin with tarot because it is perhaps the most ancient of all divination card decks.

 What began as simply playing cards for the wealthy in the 1300s evolved into a deeply spiritual and metaphysical divination tool.

 The cards were originally only used by the rich because, of course, they were hand-painted.

 Families from nobility would have local artists paint playing cards for them with the family members painted in scenes of triumph, or “trump” cards.

 It took hundreds of years for these cards to take on their own symbolism, morphing from a simple parlor game to a series of cards with meaning and messages from the Universe.

 A few scandalous writers began to pen letters and articles outlining the esoteric knowledge hidden in the cards, but little of this writing had any basis in truth or evidence.

 Until the late 1700s, when a French occultist by the name of Jean-Baptiste Alliette designed and hand-crafted a Tarot deck specifically for divination, the cards took off as a new way of practicing mysticism.